WillNilges/inkpath/README.md

 ## Installation and Usage

+1. Download compiled version from release page (Windows or Linux)

+2. Unzip and copy plugin folder to appropriate path (check Xournalpp documentation)

 Inkpath is packaged as a statically-linked `.so` file coupled with a Lua script, so you should be able to download the release from the [releases page](https://github.com/WillNilges/inkpath/releases) and have it Just Work™.